Skip to content

 Our vision is to study fatigue regardless of associated diagnosis.
 Studying fatigue across multiple conditions, inclusive of multiple concurrent conditions, and at scale will allow us to identify mechanistic pathways that are common across conditions and identify ways in which conditions, or patients within a condition, cluster in their mechanistic pathways for fatigue.
 It will also enable us to identify the core outcomes that are needed clinically, across conditions and inclusive of multiple concurrent conditions.

 We aim to build on the infrastructure and expertise that exists across GW4 to enable the development of targeted physical [non-pharmacological] interventions for fatigue across diagnostic labels and in individuals with multiple long-term conditions, and ultimately to enable the conduct efficient and novel clinical trials of these interventions.
-In this project we build the community, identify key strengths and uncertainties in this field, and take the first steps to generating the platform from which to achieve this goal.

 Project Summary